sake92/tupson/README.md

 // {"@type":"Hex","num":"FFF"}
 ```

-The `@type` key is used to figure out what subtype of enum/sealed trait it is.
+The `@type` key is used to specify the *subtype* of enum/sealed trait.
 Its value is the simple type of class or enum case.
-This makes JSON independent of scala/java package and it is more readable/understandable.
+This makes JSON independent of scala/java package and it is more readable.

 ---
 ## Unusual/weird key names